 • Maximum flight altitude - 13.1 thousand m;

-• Maximum flight distance with full load - 15 thousand km;
+• The maximum flight distance with a full load is 15 thousand km;

 • Engines - 4 R-R Trent 970 or 4 Alliance GP7270.